jacobian/djangobook.com/chapter04.rst

     {% endif %}

     {% if not athlete_list or coach_list %}
         There are no athletes or there are some coaches.
-(OK, so writing English translations of Boolean logic sounds stupid; it's not our fault.)
     {% endif %}

     {% if athlete_list and not coach_list %}